Support Resources

 So many of us are caring for elder family and trying to balance this with self care.
 It’s not easy.
 The realities of our pandemic make care of our loved ones and ourselves even more challenging.
 This panel discussion features Elizabeth Ury, JCFS, Director of Jewish Community Engagement, Julie Fohrman, Gerontologist & Principal of North Shore Geriatric Care Management and Rabbi Lisa Greene, North Shore Congregation Israel.

+Click here to watch the recording.
 Click here for the slide on Self Care from the presentation.

 Caring Conversations Training